Q. Why did Cisco develop the Cisco Visual Networking Index

 A. For most services, the figures reflect both downlink and uplink traffic.
 To avoid double-counting, we excluded uplink P2P, VoIP, instant messaging, and video calling.
 In other words, we did not include uplink traffic for any application where one person’s upload is another person’s download.
 Uploads to servers (for example, YouTube) are included, however.

 Q. Cisco VNI appears to be focused on forward-looking data.
-Is there data showing how Internet traffic has developed historically?
+Is there data showing how IP and Internet traffic have developed historically?

-A. Yes, we have historical data for global and U.S. Internet traffic.
-Historical Internet traffic includes consumer and business Internet traffic, but it does not include traffic on business IP WANs and private and mobile networks.
+A. Yes, we have historical data for global and regional Internet traffic going back to 2005.
+We are able to segment our historical views by fixed/wired, mobile, or total traffic (includes consumer and business Internet traffic, but does not include traffic on business IP WANs and private and mobile networks).
+We can also distinguish historical traffic by Internet, non-Internet (just managed IP), or both of those categories together.

 Q. What about satellite video traffic?

 A. Because satellite is similar to broadcast, in that it is a one-to-many service, the exclusion of satellite from the forecast is not expected to make a significant difference.
-However, direct broadcast satellite (DBS) providers are now deploying set-top services that simulate VoD.
-They send the top 25 programs to the set-top boxes overnight and support on-demand access to less popular content through the subscriber's Internet connection.
+However, Direct Broadcast Satellite (DBS) providers are now deploying set-top box services that simulate VoD.
+They send the top 25 programs to the set-top boxes overnight and support on-demand access to less-popular content through the subscriber’s Internet connection.
 This on-demand streaming is certain to have an effect on traffic in the future, and it has been factored into the assumptions for Internet video.

 Q. What about digital terrestrial video traffic?